 Both devices claim to comply with various EU standards (of course how that will stand up in th UK in the future is probably not set in stone forever but for now, no problem.

 The thing is, these are really neat and small as well as being easy to use.
-Shelly are of course pushing the use of Shelly Cloud – very comprehensive – but I suspect some of my readers may be more interesed in whether or not you can use these devicces with Tasmota firmware.
+Shelly are of course pushing the use of Shelly Cloud – very comprehensive – but I suspect some of my readers may be more interesed in whether or not you can use these devices with Tasmota firmware or indeed using MQTT.

 For Flashing any of the Shelly devices with Tasmota, I refer you to here.
 Typically you might FLASH Tasmota using an FTDI – but if you follow the link above it also takes you to mgos-to-tasmota – Mongoose to Tasmota conversion – now this is starting to get interesting.
 Of course you don’t HAVE to flash the Shelly devices to do away with the cloud – as you can use MQTT over the LAN if you wish.